-Have you ever thought it would be nice to serve families and not have just adding another birth to the monthly delivery list as the only option to bring in more revenue?
-There are so many wonderful services midwives can do and many are quite profitable when looking at the time and initial costs for implementation.
+Have you ever thought it would be nice to serve families and not just add another birth to the monthly delivery list as the only option to bring in more revenue?
+There are so many wonderful services midwives can do, and many are quite profitable when looking at the time and initial costs for implementation.

-Some midwives do the newborn care and some don’t.
-I strongly encourage midwives to do care within the full scope of their practice.
-There are so many benefits to having the same philosophy of care for mother and baby first month of life.
-I have had so many times where mother is given education on breastfeeding and pediatrician gives opposite advice.
-It creates anxiety, confusion, and poorer quality of care to the family.
-There is an average of $500 lost revenue purely from not servicing the baby as well as the mother.
+I strongly encourage midwives to provide care within the full scope of their practice.
+There are so many benefits to having the same philosophy of care for mother and baby in the first month of life.
+I have had so many times where a mother is given education on breastfeeding and the pediatrician gives the opposite advice.
+It creates anxiety, confusion, and a poorer quality of care for the family.
+There is an average of $500 in lost revenue purely from not servicing the baby as well as the mother.

 Do you have a room that can be rented out a couple of days a week when you aren’t there seeing ladies?
 Start offering breastfeeding support with a great local lactation consultation (LC).
 Do a cross-referral system in your birth center and get a commission for services rendered with LC.
 This isn’t adding any extra time to your schedule, and women are getting a specialist who can help with those unique breastfeeding challenges within your practice’s umbrella of care.

 The same cross-referral system can be used with almost any business that serves pregnancy and newborns.
 You could connect with chiropractors, doula support, massage therapists, childbirth educators, physical therapists specializing in pelvic floor, and family practice providers wanting another satellite office to be part of.

 Adding a store to your birth center is a plus